Katie Eichele, Director, M.S.

 Kirsten (they/them) is responsible for providing client advocacy & support services, resources, and referrals.
 Before joining Aurora full time, they served for five years with Aurora as a volunteer in both violence prevention and direct service capacities as well as in a student staff role.
 Kirsten earned a B.S. in Psychology and a B.A. in Biology, Society, & the Environment from the University of Minnesota-Twin Cities.
 Their educational background is in the neurobiology of trauma, psychology of gender, and structural inequities in the healthcare industry.

 Email: [email protected]

 Direct Line: (612) 626-1829

-Alexa Paleka, Prevention Program Coordinator, M.Ed.
+Avery Bather, Prevention Program Coordinator, M.P.H.

 Direct Line: (612) 624-9602

-Men’s Engagement Coordinator, VACANT
+Michael Chapman, Men’s Engagement Coordinator, M.S.

-The Men's Engagement Coordinator is responsible for co-coordinating educational workshops and training offered by Aurora to students, staff and faculty at the University of Minnesota and Augsburg University.
+Michael is responsible for creating and facilitating educational workshops and training offered by Aurora to students, staff and faculty at the University of Minnesota and Augsburg University.
 Topics for training include consent, healthy relationships, sexual violence at the intersections of race, gender, and sexuality, and more.
+Additionally, this role furthers Aurora's efforts to engage more male-identified survivors and broaden the range of community members who connect with Aurora, support survivors and advocate for violence prevention.

 Direct Line: (612) 626-9122